MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/README.md

 - arduino-mk, Apache server, PHP, and Python3.
 Soon I will be make shell script for setup to do that.

 # Implementation:
-todo Project Sequence 2
+Project Sequence
    ![alt text](https://github.com/MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/blob/main/Structure%20and%20Media%20of%20project/GIF%20Project%20Sequence%202.gif "Project Sequence")

 ![alt text]("figure of Structure")

 # Distribute files from the project's repository
-Sketch book in old laptop
+Sketch book in old laptop contains:

 build-uno  display_output.php  lamp_Animation.html      libraries           select_color_lamp.py  styles.css
 codes_ino  index.php           logo.png                 run_shell.sh        show_last_code.php

 Temp files are:

 lamp_Animation_out.html     output.txt

 # Programming languages used and reasons:
-1. Shell script: todo
-2. PHP: todo
-3. Python: todo
+1. Shell script: for control Linux like running Arduino programs, deleting files, or run other programming languages.
+2. PHP: for backend like send commands to a shell script to the server when clicking a button, and text formatting.
+3. Python: for replacing text in CSS for lamp animation depend on color.
+4. HTML, CSS: for design control panel and other pages.

 # Steps to  :
 1. Soon todo
    ![alt text]( "figure 1: ")

+todo GIF of SSH and SCP

 # Conclusion:
 I loved this project because I used a variety of skills to make the project work and build and it will help me with the application in the Arduino Uno without much wires near my personal computer.
 The site works interactively without the need for external parts that I need to buy or intermediary programs and applications online and they have a cost, a beautiful project from an idea that came to my mind on the 5th of the year 2021 and I designed my imagination for it at the time and in the month of the 10th of the same year I started working on it and now I have finished the first A usable and publishable copy!
 I will continue to update it, God willing